3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d02/instructor_notes/constructors-and-prototypes.md

 But, technically speaking, there are no classes in JavaScript - that's because even though JavaScript is object-oriented, it is not a class-based language.
 Rather, let's describe it as [prototype-based](https://en.wikipedia.org/wiki/Prototype-based_programming).
 But, we can use JavaScript just like we're used to - as a class-based language - if we think of the constructor functions like classes, like so many people do.

-> Note: Explain the difference between prototypical inheritance, not classical inheritance.

 #### Prototypal Inheritance: